thecredibleway/thecredibleway-com/docs/faq/questions/how-do-we-know-jesus-rose-from-the-dead.md

 **The Stolen Body Theory** This theory, initially propagated by the Jewish authorities, struggles to explain how a small, frightened group of disciples could have overcome Roman guards and a heavy stone without detection.
 It also doesn't account for their subsequent willingness to die for a known lie.
-If they had stolen the body, they would know it was a fraud, and it's highly unlikely they would endure persecution and death for a deception.
+If they had stolen the body, they would know it was a fraud and it's highly unlikely they would endure persecution and death for a deception.

 **The Legend Theory** This theory proposes that the resurrection accounts were later myths or legends that developed over time.
 However, the New Testament documents are remarkably early, written within